katetrammell/Spreadsheet/Resources/README.txt

  /src/edu/cs3500/spreadsheets/controller/SpreadSheetGraphicalController
  because the delete key on macs is actually the backspace key.

+EXTRA CREDIT:
+We implemented the following:
+1) a user can save their edited spreadsheet from within the UI.
+They need to input the name of the file that they want to save it as and then press the save button.
+2) The user can use arrow keys to move along the spreadsheet.
+3) The user can use the delete key to clear the contents of a cell.

 Brief overview of our Controller design:

   Our controller interface contains three methods, addRow(), addCol(), and updateCell()